kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 addresses this in two ways: both writers compute the desired `Conditions` list, compare it element-by-element to the on-disk value, and PATCH only on difference; in steady state, with no unhealthy volumes, the sustained PATCH rate is zero.
-Probe intervals are tunable on both writers, and operators of large clusters can relax them without changing the contract this KEP defines.
+If a CSI driver reports same adverse condition for a volume repeatedly no updates are written to API server because we only store `lastTransitionTime`.

 A second risk is compromised or malicious nodes lying about a volume's health to influence operator behavior.
 This was the